Private Attorneys General Act (PAGA)

 What should I do during my Private Attorneys General Act attorney consultation?

-- Make sure that prior to your consultation you bring in all the necessary paperwork involving your employment.
-For example, make sure that you bring in your employment contract and any other copies of your employer’s policies.
+- Please bring all the necessary paperwork regarding your employment, such as your employment contract and any other copies of your employer’s policies, to your consultation.

-- If you have evidence of your employer denying wages, such as in an email or in a text, we recommend that you bring in that type of documentation.
+- If you have evidence of your employer denying wages, such as in an email or a text, we recommend that you bring in that type of documentation.

 What do our Private Attorneys General Act attorneys do?